skmetz/workshop-cond-2-poly/workshop/control_group/README.md

 ## Control Group

 This directory contains the following files:
-*  lib
-  *  bottles.rb
-*  test
+*  lib/bottles.rb
-  * bottles_test.rb
+*  test/bottles_test.rb

 Run the tests by:
 ```bash
 $ ruby test/bottles_test.rb
 ```

 Most of the tests are currently being _skipped_ so when you first run the test the output will be:
 ```bash
 $ruby test/bottles_test.rb
 Run options: --seed 33005